Best Diablo 3 Demon Hunter Builds: Season 25

-Diablo 3 Season 25 changed up the game’s itemization but Demon Hunter builds are as strong as ever.
+Looking for the best Diablo 3 Demon Hunter build in Season 25?
 Here’s a Demon Hunter guide that will let you eviscerate the hordes of hell.

 D3 parties that need someone to deal high amounts of damage can rely on a well-built DH to melt enemies.
 Fair warning, though, this class isn’t the tankiest and will start to suffer at higher Paragons.